-This webinar is pending approval for 2.0 CEUs by the MN MFT Regulatory Board the Board of Behavioral Health and Therapy.
+This webinar is approved for 2.0 CEUs by the MN MFT Regulatory Board and the Board of Behavioral Health and Therapy.

 $40 for MAMFT members, $60 for non-members